 New Yorkers with only a high school degree are more than twice as likely to be unemployed that those with a bachelor’s degree, and on average those with a bachelor’s degree or higher earn more than double than those with just a high school diploma.

-We estimate that just 18 to 24 percentage of college- age foster youth are enrolled in college in New York.
+We estimate that just 18 to 24 percent of college- age foster youth are enrolled in college, as compared to 60 percent of the general population in New York.

 When youth age out of the foster care system many of them do so without the basic tools they need in order to transition to adulthood successfully.
 These youth are likely to be homeless, unemployed or underemployed, have unplanned pregnancies, or get into trouble with the law.
 They also often leave care, without having a supportive network or a caring adult in their life to help them navigate living independently.

-For many youth in care, school is often the only sense of normalcy in their complicated lives.
-For those that are able to overcome the challenges of the system and graduate from high school while in care, going to college is a natural transitional step.
+For youth that are able to overcome the challenges of the system and graduate from high school while in care, going to college should be a natural transitional step.

 If New York State is committed to preparing youth for adulthood it is imperative that youth in foster care are provided with the additional support and resources to achieve a college degree to take the next step to independence.
 We are advocating for a coherent, cohesive college success program for youth in foster care that has the following core components: